vedantpople4/ML_Projects/README.md

 # The ML_Projects
 The Repo contains projects done during the course Machine Learning A-Z™ Hands-On Python & R In Data Science on Udemy.
+The FIFA

 All Datasets used can be found on the link below:
 ##### https://www.superdatascience.com/pages/machine-learning